Area: All Faculty and Staff

 Mrs. Curry and her husband recently moved to Fayetteville from Virginia with their two wonderful children.
 Chanan who is attending Fayetteville Academy, and Avaleigh.
 When not working or running around with the kids; she enjoys reading, running, yoga, and being outdoors with her family.

 Ms. D’Alpe holds a B.A. from UNC-Chapel Hill and an M.A. from Campbell University.
-Patsi teaches 1st grade.
+She teaches 1st grade.
 She has served the Academy since 2005 and has been an educator since 1973.

 Mrs. Darden holds a BA in Sociology from Meredith College.
 She also has her M.Ed. in School Counseling from Campbell University.
 Mrs. Darden has served the Academy since 2013 and was a counselor for Cumberland County schools from 1988-2013.

-Ms. Frady returns to the Academy for a second time.
-She holds a B.A in English and History and a M.A. in American Studies from The College of William and Mary.
+Ms. Frady holds a B.A in English and History and a M.A. in American Studies from The College of William and Mary.
 She also has her M.Ed. in School Counseling from SUNY at Buffalo.
-Ms. Frady served at the Academy from 2005-2010 as first the School Counselor and then the Director of College Counseling.
+Ms. Frady served at the Academy from 2005-2010 first as the School Counselor and then the Director of College Counseling.
 Prior to her time at F.A., she served as either an Assistant Dean or Director of Admissions at UNC-Chapel Hill, William and Mary, and Niagara University.

 Mrs. Gillis holds a B.A. from East Carolina University and an M.A. from The University of Florida.
 Amanda teaches Latin in grades 9-12.
 She has served the Academy since 2009 and has been an educator since 2000.